jamon9000/submission-system-instructions/README-git.md

 ### OS X

 Git is installed alongside OS X's native development tool suite.
 To install the development tools, open a terminal and execute the command `xcode-select --install`.
-It is also recommended that you install a [package maanger for OS X](https://brew.sh/) to make it easier to install certain development tools used by our curriculum; Git can alternatively be installed using this package manager with the command: `brew install git`.
+It is also recommended that you install a [package manager for OS X](https://brew.sh/) to make it easier to install certain development tools used by our curriculum; Git can alternatively be installed using this package manager with the command: `brew install git`.

 ### Linux